 Using configuration inheritance

-The main config will look like:
+The main configuration will look like:

 configurations {